egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 5 Answers.md

 When the distribution is skewed, the mean losses it's interpretability.
 Consider power law distributions.
 Mean means almost nothing in that case.
 Median is a lot better metric.

 The median losses its interpretability when the data is not ordered or the gap between the values are too much.
-In these kind of scenarios, the median is a better choice.
+In these kind of scenarios, the mean is a better choice.

 **4.** What is a moment of function?
 Explain the meanings of the zeroth to fourth moments.